Data-driven companies: four compelling case studies

 2. Uber

 Uber has made creative use of data analytics in solving perhaps their biggest problem– matching supply with demand.
-Uber has become largely successful because it simultaneously offers consumers the ability to quickly get an inexpensive ride while offering drivers the opportunity to make decent money and be their own boss.
+They have become largely successful because they simultaneously offer consumers the ability to quickly get an inexpensive ride while offering drivers the opportunity to make decent money and be their own boss.
 But this system will quickly break down if the app can’t efficiently match buyer and seller.

 To address this issue, Uber has established an automated analytics system.
-This system collects data on how many requests are coming from each geographic location at a given time, and then creates a “temperature map” that drivers can use to find where the riders are likely to be.
+The system gathers data on request volumes from different geographic locations and generates a “temperature map.”
+This map helps drivers identify areas where riders are more likely to be located.
 This will keep them from being on the wrong side of the bridge in the aforementioned example.

 Despite its potential for somewhat nefarious purposes, it’s safe to say that Uber has made effective use of data that enables them to provide their drivers and riders with a positive experience.